DataJuggler/StockData/README.md

     dotnet new install DataJuggler.Excelerate
     dotnet new DataJuggler.Excelerate

+# Update 8.24.2023

+I perform the following query to find stocks that are no longer listed Change the date to the last date you have data for.

+Select * From StockStreak Where CurrentStreak = 1
+And StreakEndDate < '2023-08-23'

+I also added a stored procedure to delete the stock from the following tables Stock, StockStreak, DailyPriceData

+Exec RemoveStock @StockId

 # How the Stocks were imported

 1. The project has two .xlsx files located in Documents\Stocks of this project.